Skip to main content

 The government is satisfied that the funds originating from your bank via personal check or bank wire have been pre-screened for suspicious activity because of the mandates presently enforced on banks.
 In other words, the government is convinced that your bank knows the origin of your funds and is conducting the proper due diligence on its clients.
 Consequently, precious metals dealers are not subject to additional reporting restrictions, no matter the size of the purchase.

-Nevertheless, in our technological age, it would be naïve to assume that the government cannot easily track the activity of any person of interest via the communications channels (phone, internet, etc.) leading to the purchase.
+Nevertheless, in our technological age, it would be naĆÆve to assume that the government cannot easily track the activity of any person of interest via the communications channels (phone, internet, etc.) leading to a purchase.
 The world is interconnected.
 Obviously, it is much more difficult for the government to track the whereabouts of the metal once purchased or the line of ownership once it is gifted, traded, lost, stolen, or otherwise dispensed of.

 How do I know my metal is real?

-The precious metals we sell originate from two sources: mints or third party sellers such as clients or other dealers.
+The precious metals we sell originate from two sources: mints or third-party sellers such as clients or other dealers.

 More than 85% of all the metal we sell originates from the sovereign or private mint producing the coin or bar.
 The mint guarantees the weight and purity of these products, and we sell them to our clients in the exact condition we receive them from the mint.
 We open sealed monster boxes or coin tubes only when orders of uneven increments oblige us to do so.

-For orders originating from third party sellers (clients or other dealers) we verify the weight and purity of every shipment entering our vault, no matter how large or small, using a combination of methods such as density testing, specific gravity testing, electromagnetic throughput, and other machine protocols.
+For orders originating from third-party sellers (clients or other dealers), we verify the weight and purity of every shipment entering our vault, no matter how large or small, using a combination of methods such as density testing, specific gravity testing, electromagnetic throughput, and other machine protocols.

 For those seeking further assurance, a device such as the Sigma Metalyzer can be purchased for around $1,000.